luisadha/simplest-telegram-interface/README.md

 7. Go back to the tab settings in the Nekogram application.
 Then select the only tab with the blank character.

-8. Enter the Channel or group you just created into this tab.
+8. Join the Channel or group you just created into this tab.

 9. Leave your account from that channel or group.
 Do not remove the channel from the tab.